AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 While App Builder, API Mesh, and Adobe I/O Events provide powerful extensibility on their own, combining them allows Adobe Commerce users to maximize their extensibility.
 The next few sections describe possible example implementations of this type of integration.

 The Commerce storefront acts as a consumer, while API Mesh acts as an orchestration layer.
-The consumer sends events to the orchestration layer, which can access backend systems and vendor APIs, then compute or modify the data and return it to the storefront or pass it on to the single-page application (App Builder).
+The consumer sends events to the orchestration layer, which can access backend systems and vendor APIs.
+The orchestration layer can then compute or modify the data and return it to the storefront or pass it on to the single-page application (App Builder).
 The consumer or storefront can also contact the single-page application directly.

 ![Integrated Commerce](../_images/integrated-commerce.png)
 <!-- [Link to .mmd file](../_images/integrated-commerce.mmd) -->